-Mary Moffett welcomed participants to the 2022 CLHIA Compliance and Consumer Complaints Conference.
-She noted that the organizers had wanted to hold the meeting in-person, but it was not possible due to COVID-19 and the Omicron variant.
+Mary Moffett, Chief Compliance Officer Canada, Swiss Reinsurance Company welcomed participants to the 2022 CLHIA Compliance and Consumer Complaints Conference.
+She noted that the organizers wanted to hold the meeting in person, but it was not possible due to COVID-19 and the Omicron variant.